BCCN-Prog/webscraping_2015/README.txt

 Bremen and Munich and save them into the folder myForecasts you have to
 write:

-python webscraping.py --provider=accuweather,wunderground --city=berlin,bremen,munich --folder=myForecasts
+python3 webscraping.py --provider=accuweather,wunderground --city=berlin,bremen,munich --folder=myForecasts